AstroChensj/Xstack/README.md

-      nh_file=default_nh_file,                        # the Galactic absorption profile (absorption factor vs. energy) Nbkggrp=10,                                     # the number of background groups to calculate uncertainty of background ene_trc=0.2,                                    # energy below which the ARF is manually truncated (e.g., 0.2 keV for eROSITA) nthreads=50,                                    # number of cpus used for RMF shifting prefix="./results/stacked_",                    # prefix for output stacked PI, BKGPI, ARF, RMF, FENE ).run()
+      nh_file=default_nh_file,                        # the Galactic absorption profile (absorption factor vs. energy) Nbkggrp=10,                                     # the number of background groups to calculate uncertainty of background ene_trc=0.2,                                    # energy below which the ARF is manually truncated (e.g., 0.2 keV for eROSITA) extended=False,                                 # whether or not this is an extended source nthreads=50,                                    # number of cpus used for response shifting prefix="./results/stacked_",                    # prefix for output stacked PI, BKGPI, ARF, RMF, FENE ).run()
   ```